 The Town of Gibraltar Planning Commission contains five members.
 The Town Board established the Planning Commission to develop the Town's first comprehensive plan.
-They guide and implement the Plan.

 Ephraim-Gibraltar Airport Commission

 The Ephraim-Gibraltar Airport Commission contains six members.
 The Commission was established to oversee the management of the Ephraim-Gibraltar Airport and to develop an airport plan.